open-telemetry/semantic-conventions/specification/trace/semantic_conventions/messaging.md

 - `messaging.destination`: Contains attributes that describe the logical entity messages are published to and received from.
    See [Destinations](#destinations) for more details
-- `messaging.destination_original`: Contains attributes that describe the logical entity messages were originally published to
 - `messaging.batch`: Contains attributes that describe batch operations
 - `messaging.consumer`: Contains attributes that describe application instance that consumes a message.
 See [consumer](#consumer) for more details